jmce22/pands-project/README.md

 One way of compiling summary statistics for a DataFrame is to use seperate methods to generate seperate individual summary statistics for the columns of numerical data in the DataFrame: examples include the *.mean()* and *.max()* methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the DataFrame.

 It is possible, however, to produce multiple summary statistics with one command by using the *.describe()* method.
 I used this method here, where I looked for summary statistics for:  \
-i). each of the four measured traits ('sepal width', 'sepal length', 'petal width' and 'petal length') for all of the flowers as a group (sample size = 150), and ii). each of the four measured traits for *each* variety of Iris flower (three groups, each with a sample size of 50).
+- each of the four measured traits ('sepal width', 'sepal length', 'petal width' and 'petal length') for all of the flowers as a group (sample size = 150)
+- each of the four measured traits for *each* variety of Iris flower (three groups, each with a sample size of 50).

 I generated the second set of statistics because I was interested in finding out how different the statistics would be for each Iris variety in isolation.
 I used the pandas *groupby()* function in conjunction with the *.describe* method to generate these statistics.
 I also used the NumPy method *np.transpose()* to invert the way the summary statistics were printed, because when printed without inverting them, the results are not easily readible on the outputted text file.
 I used https://numpy.org/doc/stable/reference/generated/numpy.transpose.html to work this out and was relieved when it produced a good result.